 The gut-brain axis is communication that relies on neural, hormonal, and immunological signaling.
 This communication is directly related and stress has been shown to influence the integrity of the gut and its production, ultimately leading to changes in metabolism.Â

 IBS is abdominal pain or discomfort associated with inflammation and changes in gut habits.
 Those who have higher bad bacteria levels in their gut suffer from more inflammation and side effects associated with IBS.Â

 Inflammatory pathways can disrupt many body functions.
 Some have been linked to metabolic diseases such as type 2 diabetes.
 Although type 2 diabetes is a complex disorder influenced by genetic and environmental factors, it may also involve the composition of the intestinal microbiota.

-The information herein on "Understanding The Gut" is not intended to replace a one-on-one relationship with a qualified healthcare professional or licensed physician and is not medical advice.
-We encourage you to make your own health care decisions based on your research and partnership with a qualified health care professional.
+The information herein on "Understanding The Gut" is not intended to replace a one-on-one relationship with a qualified health care professional or licensed physician and is not medical advice.
+We encourage you to make healthcare decisions based on your research and partnership with a qualified healthcare professional.

 We are here to help you and your family.